sarxos/webcam-capture/README.md

 # Java Webcam Capture

 This library allows you to use your build-in or external webcam directly from Java.
+This fork adds streaming audio in addition to video.

 [![Build Status](https://secure.travis-ci.org/sarxos/webcam-capture.png?branch=master)](http://travis-ci.org/sarxos/webcam-capture)